Ford Transit Infotainment System

 Tools: Figma, Miro, Photoshop

-Timeline: 5 meses
+Timeline: 5 months

 Location: South America

-The aim of the project was to develop the connectivity and infotainment system in line with global visual communication standards with a customized experience for our market.
+Develop the connectivity and infotainment system in line with global visual communication standards with a customized experience for our market.
 The center brings Android Auto and Apple Car Play connectivity, voice commands (A.I.), app store and can receive online updates.
 But it is not just a center for entertainment and GPS, it brings useful functions for the driver and the company, such as the possibility of being a source of recurring revenue through microservices.

 Transit's new hub can be connected to the Ford Pass app, which can be used to run a diagnostic.
 This speeds up the service, since it is not necessary to take the vehicle to an authorized dealer to pass the scanner and find out what happened.